Spitfire Audio eDNA Earth – The Space And Time Continuum.

 Engines to Warp Skipper

-It’s not difficult to clip your outputs and saturate the full headroom of your PCs output, there’s just so much going on sonically.
+It’s not difficult to clip your outputs and saturate the full headroom of your PC’s output, there’s just so much going on sonically.
 The applications for such a titanic sound I first thought would be limited to perhaps movie scoring or game soundtracks.
-It wasn’t until after listening to a few composers using eDNA-Earth that I dawned on my the trick with this instrument it is to sprinkle subtle splashes throughout your song, and not necessarily to try to compose full tracks.
+It wasn’t until after listening to a few composers using eDNA-Earth that it dawned on me that the trick with this instrument is to sprinkle subtle splashes throughout your song, and not necessarily to try to compose full tracks.

-The brand new ‘Wheelspin’ cartridge really puts eDNA though her paces.
-Designed by R&B and EDM stalwart Jefferson Chambers, these presets have been lovingly crafted to react to a single controller.
+The brand new ‘Wheelspin’ cartridge really puts eDNA through her paces.
+Designed by R&B and EDM stalwart Jefferson Chambers, these preset have been lovingly crafted to react to a single controller.
 Hold down any note on any of these presets and slowly roll your modulation wheel up to see what awesome carnivals reveal themselves.

 eDNA-Earth could just be described as a pad instrument, and though it does offer a few interesting leads, basses and FX patches, the main focus is on atmospheric evolving soundscapes.
-This is a rather crowded market place at the moment with some very stiff competition from developers like Sample Logic and Spectrasonics dominating the genre. eDNA-Earth has a love it or hate it interface that might be a deal-breaker for some, but perseverance will be rewarded as this is quite possibly the most powerful and creative instruments of its type available.
+This is a rather crowded marketplace at the moment with some very stiff competition from developers like Sample Logic and Spectrasonics dominating the genre. eDNA-Earth has a love-it-or-hate-it interface that might be a deal-breaker for some, but perseverance will be rewarded as this is quite possibly the most powerful and creative instrument of its type available.
 It’s probably about time Spitfire ditched the old Kontakt interface and developed their own, most of their titles seem poorly suited to the sample player’s regimented interface design.

-I await in interpretation to what expansions are planned for the eDNA series, and can see an immense collection of aural magnificence in the future.
+I can’t wait to see what expansions are planned for the eDNA series and can see an immense collection of aural magnificence in the future.

 Test Machine Specs